2019 South Holland District Council election

 The 2019 South Holland District Council election took place on 2 May 2019 to elect members of the South Holland District Council in England.
 It was held on the same day as other local elections.

-Results
+Results summary

 Council Composition

 Following the last election in 2015, the composition of the council was:

 After the election, the composition of the council was: